- June 27, 2018

-Princeton, NJ (June 27, 2018) – SightLogix smart thermal cameras have been deployed to protect Tier 1 and Tier 2 electrical substations for a major utility serving the southern United States.
+Princeton, NJ (June 27, 2018) – SightLogix smart thermal security cameras have been deployed to protect Tier 1 and Tier 2 electrical substations for a major utility serving the southern United States.
 The organization has been deploying the SightLogix intrusion detection system to secure substations against risk, to increase safety, prevent copper theft, and satisfy NERC CIP 14 regulations.

 The system is ideal for substation security, and operates with high accuracy day and night, regardless of bright sun, complete darkness, or bad weather.

 The utility considered several solutions to secure substations, ultimately choosing the SightLogix thermal video system based on its detection reliability, low nuisance alerts, and lower overall cost.
 Because they detect intruders over long distances and wide areas – a single SightSensor can detect a person up to 600 meters away, and create a large buffer zone outside the fenceline to meet NERC CIP requirements – the utility was able to reduce supporting infrastructure like poles and power, cutting costs significantly.